 - Who was involved?
 Are there any witnesses and, if so, include their contact information and what you believe they would say if called to provide testimony.

 - Identify corroborating evidence.
-Do you have any correspondence regarding the incident, such as emails, voicemails, texts, video or audio recordings, etc.?
+Do you have any corroborating evidence regarding the incident that helps show your version of events is more accurate than othe persons, such as emails, voicemails, texts, video or audio recordings, etc.?
 Colorado is a one-party consent-to-record state.
 Generally, people have a right to audio-record as long as one party to a conversation (usually you) consents to the recording.
-Thus, other people do not need to consent for you to do so legally.
+Thus, typically, other people do not need to consent for you to record legally.

 - How were your rights violated?
-If a police, jail, or corporate representative violated your rights, identify (to the best of your ability) what occurred and why you think the conduct at issue violated your rights.
+If a police, jail, prison or corporate official violated your rights, identify (to the best of your ability) who that was and what they did that makes you believe the conduct at issue violated your rights.

 As time passes, so do the memories of some important details.
-Writing down this information for your attorney can help you remember and serve as a reminder for later.
+Writing down this information for your attorney can help you remember and serve as a reminder for you and/or your attorney later.

 On that note, see our previous blog post on how long a civil rights case takes.